Google Tag Manager

 Unreserved and reserved seat counts are listed for each section of the class.
 If you have selected the "Open" Class Status filter, only open sections will appear.

 If you selected the "Open" Class Status filter and the "Wait List" Class Status filter, all sections will appear.
-A yellow exclamation point in the "Wait List Open" column indicates that the section has students waiting.
-When you try to register, if you select the wait list option, you will be wait listed even if seats are open for enrollment.
-The wait list counts down to zero from the total positions available (for example 89/99 means that 10 students have wait listed).
+A yellow exclamation point in the "Wait List Open" column indicates that the section has opened the waitlist.
+The waitlist counts down to zero from the total positions available (for example 89/99 means that 10 waitlist positions have been taken).

 Unreserved seats, reserved seats, and wait list status can be viewed for each section of the class.